nikola4work/PasswordGenerator/README.md

 # PasswordGeneratorSimplified
-# Random Shelf

-#### Random-Shelf-Repo, 09/15/18
+#### PasswordGeneratorSimplified-Repo, 11/21/19

-#### By Lawrence Kirk
+#### By Nikola Jovanovic

 ## Description
-Random shelf is a small storage app that allows users to post costum profiles for items that they lost or had to get rid of.
-People can memorialize these items through the site.
+PasswordGenerator is a small app that generates secure password based on users selection.
 ##Features

-* Users can add new Items to the site through the form feature.
-* Users can login and sign out with their user authentication.
-* Users can view all other users posts.
-* Users can update there posts hrough our update feature.
-* Users can delete there posts when they have new ideas that they want to acheive.
-* Users can add images to there posts.
+* Once app is open, it interracts with user through alert box
+* User have an option of selecting to continue or cancel alert message
+* if confirm to proceed, it will display users name and dropdown button with instructions
+* User can generate his secure password by selecting generate button
-* Users can costumize there post to the fullest.
+* User can also copy his generated password to clipboard
+* If User decided not to participate and cancel alert message,he will be redirect to New window
+* User then have an option of playing the video shown on the screen
+* App is mobile friendly

 ## Setup/Installation Requirements

-* Clone this repository.
+* Clone this repository to your local machine
-* Open both repositories in your terminal.
-* Install and run the pip env for python/django apps.
-* Command line: python manage.py runserver to get the app up and running.
-* Navigate to the localhosted sight on port 8000.
+* For live preview navigate to the https://nikola4work.github.io/PasswordGeneratorSimplified/

-## Known Bugs

-It turns out that although heroku stores the image files temporarily in their db it is not something that they store long term so I am switching back to links.

 ## Support and contact details

-Please email us for further questions at lmkirkiii@gmail.com
+Please email me for further questions at nikola4work@gmail.com

 ## Technologies Used